ugurozturk/ListingEverything/Genel-List.md

 ## Playing
 ## Completed Games
+1. COD Serisi + COD IW
+1. Rise of the Tomb Raider (2015)
 1. Ryse.Son.of.Rome
-2. The Wither 3
+1. The Wither 3
-3. Tomb Raider (2013)
-1. Rise of the Tomb Raider (2015)
+1. Tomb Raider (2013)
-4. COD Serisi + COD IW
 ## Plant to Play